 I like creative presentations, looking beyond the horizon, and when consultations create so much momentum that you can literally see that 'light bulb moment' arising.
-At schainundkuchenbrandt I use my expertise to develop our training concepts and methods.
+At schainundkuchenbrandt, I use my expertise to develop our training concepts and methods.
 In addition, I support our clients in the context of solution-oriented individual consultations on topics such as career development, the development of individual resources and career prospects outside the academic system.

 - since 04/2014

-- Occupational psychologist at a federal authority
+- Occupational psychologist at a federal agency

 - since 05/2013